jockehewh/xcms/README.md

 ##### Custom Javascript and CSS

-bellow the workspace you have two buttons one for editing CSS and one for editing Javascript. each button works as follow:
+bellow the workspace you have three buttons one for editing CSS, one for editing Javascript and one for editing HTML. each button works as follow:
-* click the button to open the code editor
+* click the button to open the code editor.
+(N.B. clicking the 'edit your HTML' will get the content from the viewport)
 * double click the same button to close the editor.

+__Quickly add CSS:__

+Right-clicking a container allows you to quickly add some essential css to that container.
+You can also duplicate a container and its content by click the __duplicate__ option at the bottom of the context menu.

 __inlining CSS__
 after editing you CSS press 'Alt+Enter' to inline it into the HTML elements.